← Back to All Edmonton Dogs

 Greyhound Adoption Edmonton: Rescues, Costs, Sighthounds

 Adopt a retired racing Greyhound or Galgo Espanol in Edmonton.
-Greyhound Pets of Alberta, EHS, AARCS Edmonton fosters, Zoes, SCARS, GEARS, Hope Lives Here, AHHRB. $300 to $600 fees.
+The Northwest Canadian Greyhound League, EHS, AARCS Edmonton fosters, Zoes, SCARS, GEARS, Hope Lives Here, AHHRB. $300 to $600 fees.
 Couch potato reality, anaesthesia screening, sighthound recall.

 Edmonton Pet Health